1jour1vin

 Robert Parker

-"The 2012 Saint-Joseph is another delicious wine from this producer.
+“The 2012 Saint-Joseph is another delightful wine from this producer.
 Leather, red and black fruits, and crushed stone burst from the glass.
-This solid and magnificent medium-bodied bottle is juicy and fresh, well-balanced and long on the palate.
-Drink within the first 5 to 7 years, or longer. " (Wine Advocate Dec.
-2013 - Robert Parker).
-Complex, with mellow tannins, this wine is powerful and possesses a racy elegance!
+This solid, magnificent, medium-bodied wine is juicy and fresh, well-balanced, and has a long finish.
+Drink within its first 5 to 7 years, or longer. ” (Wine Advocate Dec.
+2013 – Robert Parker).
+Complex, with integrated tannins, this wine is powerful and possesses a refined elegance!

 Buy your Nicolas Perrin wines at the best price in a private sale!